Out of His Grasp

 “No way,” Estelle gaped after the American.
 “What happened to the pilot?”

 That sounded like some kind of action movie, not real life, Estelle thought, bewildered.
 And the American had looked like the typical Hollywood action hero.
 What a strange day!
 But the line at the ticket office was long, and it was time to take another client.
 Estelle quickly forgot about the odd encounter.

 Luke once more found himself in the back of a car.
 Driving in Cairo proved to be even more terrifying than in New Coalport.
-At first he thought the mayhem around them was the result of his curse, but the guide that sat at the front by Hector’s side said it was only a little wilder than usual.
-There were cars and camels and horses, and dozens of people walking fearlessly through the middle of the street.
+The area close to the airport was hectic, but familiar enough, but as they drove further he began to suspect the mayhem around them was the result of his curse.
+Donkey drawn carts mixed with cars, and dozens of people were walking fearlessly through the middle of the street.
+Their guide explained the traffic was a little worse than usual today, but apparently this was not in any way supernatural.
+It was still stressful.
 Luke had not heard as much honking in a year in Coalport as he did now on the way from the Cairo airport to the location of the westmost police outpost that had a helipad.

 Their companion and guide was a local policeman.
 One of the batch that showed up to apprehend the unfortunate knife-brandishing lunatic that had attempted to hijack their plane.
 Hector had twisted the would-be hijacker’s arm and held him down for the remainder of the flight, after which he passed him over to the police.
 This feat combined with generous handouts of American dollars made the Western visitor an instant friend of the law enforcement.
 So now they were going to take him for a little private helicopter tour over the desert as he had requested.